 How It Works

-You take a reverse mortgage (typically from CHIP, Equitable Bank, or Bloom Finance) as the first charge on your property.
+You take a reverse mortgage (typically from CHIP, Equitable Bank, Bloom Finance, Home Trust, or Fraction) as the first charge on your property.
 A private lender then registers a second mortgage behind the reverse mortgage.
 The combined loan-to-value typically cannot exceed 75% to 80% of the property value.
 The second mortgage carries a higher interest rate (often 8% to 14%) and may require interest-only payments.

 The Catch